History of CNN: 2022–present: Warner Bros. Discovery

 On September 15, 2022, CNN announced that primetime anchor Don Lemon, daytime anchor Poppy Harlow, and White House correspondent Kaitlan Collins would co-anchor the new CNN morning show, replacing the outgoing New Day.
 CNN This Morning premiered November 1, 2022.

 In October 2022, Licht issued a memo announcing cuts to commissioned and acquired original series and films as a cost savings measure, explaining that "it was based, in large part, on the ever-increasing cost of commissioning third-party premium content.
 However, I want to be clear that longform content remains an important pillar of our programming."
 On November 30, Licht announced a series of layoffs as part of cost-cutting measures by Warner Bros.
 Discovery.
+In December 2022, it was reported that CNN would relocate its Los Angeles bureau from its long-time home of 6430 Sunset Blvd. to WBD's offices in Burbank, California.

+In January 2023, Licht announced plans to revamp parts of CNN's daytime rolling news lineup with a new format; the new program, CNN News Central, premiered in April 2023, featuring teams of anchors and an emphasis on visual content.
+In May 2023, in response to backlash over CNN hosting a town hall featuring former president Donald Trump, Zaslav stated that "Republicans are back on the air" and that CNN was repositioning itself to be a network that focused on "both sides of every issue".

+Licht was fired as CNN's president and CEO in June 2023, after an article in The Atlantic revealed that employees had become unhappy with him over actions taken during his tenure.
+In August 2023, Mark Thompson was hired as chief executive and chairman.
+On February 5, 2024, Thompson cancelled CNN This Morning, repurposing the branding for its early-morning newscast Early Start, and moving CNN News Central into its timeslot.